denten-papers/blunt-instrumental/blunt.md

-of knowledge is enabled by common toolsets, by collective methodological assumptions, and through shared standards of academic exposition (clarity, concision, and reproducibility).[^14] DH is primed to join that conversation, but only if its conceptual apparatus does not evolve along the old binary categories, which lead to isolation and irrelevance.
-Working as a digital humanist or a new media scholar means taking on extra responsibilities: to do well by theory when doing theory, to be expert historians when building archives, to make things that last when making things, and to do good science when doing science.
+of knowledge is enabled by common toolsets, by collective methodological assumptions, and through shared standards of academic exposition (clarity, concision, and reproducibility).[^14] DH is primed to join that conversation, but only if its conceptual apparatus does not evolve in isolation.
+Working as a digital humanist or a new media scholar means taking on extra responsibilities: to do well by theory when doing theory, to be expert librarians when building archives, to make things that last when making things, and to do good science when doing science.